 Currently accepting submissions for the December 2019 issue.
 Submissions should be received no later than December 1st.

-The Independence University Journal of Online Higher Education (JOHE) seeks to present information regarding online instruction in higher education.
+Independence University’s Journal of Online Higher Education (JOHE) seeks to present information and advance discussion in online instruction in higher education.

 The Journal of Online Higher Education (JOHE) is published by Independence University with immediate open access to its content.
 Users are permitted to read, download, copy, distribute, print, search, or link to full-text articles as long as it is for a lawful purpose.
 Open access removes cost barriers and promotes the exchange of knowledge to enrich the community served.

 Articles published in JOHE are under Creative Commons License Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) with copyright retained by the author.
 This license permits users to share and redistribute the material.
 Appropriate attribution credit must be given and the material cannot be remixed, transformed, built upon, or modified.